Introduction

 |---|---|

 | draft | In development.
-You can run it yourself to test. |
+You can run it to test, but responses are not recorded. |

 | active | Open for participants.
-Share the experiment link to start collecting data. |
+Share the experiment link to collect data. |

 | closed | No longer accepting responses.
 Existing data is preserved. |